SukunaXRyomen/Appreciation-pt/README.md

 <p align="center"> (logo thing, align middle)

-<p align="center"> Here you can nominate people—such as your friends, mutuals,or anyone in Pony Town :^)!
+<p align="center"> Good day everypony!
+Here you can nominate people—such as your friends, mutuals,or anyone in Pony Town :^)!
 Apply the user/s [here](https://appreciation-pt.atabook.org/) and show how much you appreciate them!
 It doesn't really matter if the message is short or long <3.
 If you want to remove yourself or someone here, go to [this page!](.